-All School of Nursing students are subject to the provisions in the Student Handbook and are responsible to know the policies, procedures and guidelines included in the contents.
+All School of Nursing students are subject to the provisions in the Student Handbook and are responsible to know the

-Please sign below to indicate that you have read a copy of the AUM SON Student Handbook (hard copy or electronic copy) and will abide by the policies included in it.

-Printed Name

-Signature

-Note: Failure to sign this form does not exempt a student from the provisions in the AUM SON Student Handbook.
+• uidelines included in the cont ents. responsible to know the Please sign below to indica and will abide by the policies of the AUM SON Student Handbook (hard copy or electronic copy) Printed Name Date Signature Note: Failure to sign this form does not exempt a st udent from the provisions in the AU JM SON Student Handbook.
 Thank you.